raif-rizvi/Amazon_Product_Recommendation_System/README.md

 ## File Descriptions
 The repository contains the following file:
 - `Amazon_Product_Recommendation_System.ipynb`: This is the Google Colab Notebook where all the work is done, which includes data loading, preprocessing, exploratory data analysis, model building, and evaluation.

+## Dataset Information

+The dataset employed for this project is comprehensive and offers the following insights:

+- It contains a total of **7,824,481** entries.
+- The three columns are: `'user_id'`, `'prod_id'`, and `'rating'`, none of which contain null values.
+- The `'user_id'` column contains **4,201,696 unique** users, with the most frequent user being `'A5JLAU2ARJ0BO'`, who appears 520 times.
+- The `'prod_id'` column contains **476,001 unique** products, with the most rated product being `'B0074BW614'`, receiving 18,244 ratings.
+- Ratings in the `'rating'` column are integers ranging from 1 to 5.
+The most frequent rating is **5.0**, appearing 4,347,540 times.

+### Sparse Nature of Recommendation Systems

+Recommendation systems often deal with sparse data, mainly due to the large number of available items and the limited number of items each user has rated.
+This dataset is no exception, as the 7,824,481 entries represent only a tiny fraction of the 2,000,011,497,696 possible user-product combinations, leading to a completion of approximately **3.91 * 10^-4 %**.
+This scarcity poses challenges and dictates the type of recommendation algorithms that can be

 ## Results
 We compared different models and found that the optimized Matrix Factorization model-based collaborative filtering (svd_optimized) stood out as a strong performer, offering accurate and personalized recommendations.